 - Created a tutorial video series for my current users

-Development of REPitchbook is now largely done (note: REPitchbook has been rebranded to Black Swan Sales and is again actively under development).
+Development of REPitchbook is now largely done.
 I have transitioned it into a hobby project and am currently pondering how best to sell it (automated ads alongside a fancy landing page vs a manual process).
 I am also increasingly unsure that real estate is the best market for the application, despite my initial feedback and hunch.
 Regardless, I plan to eventually pursue a handful of other industries with the technology I developed.

 My Plans for 2018